Authorities working 'around the clock' in search for Massachusetts mother missing since New Year's Day – KION546

 Authorities working ‘around the clock’ in search for Massachusetts mother missing since New Year’s Day

-Authorities in Massachusetts are “working around the clock” to search for a mother of three young children missing since New Year’s Day, police said.
+(CNN) -- Authorities in Massachusetts are "working around the clock" to search for a mother of three young childrenmissing since New Year's Day, police said.

 Ana Walshe was last seen by a family member at her home in Cohasset around 4:05 a.m., January 1, Cohasset Police Chief William Quigley said at a press conference Friday.